GD-Coder/ang-counter/README.md

 ## Building

-Use Docker Desktop to build the project, run the following command from the root directory:
+Clone repo using `git clone` then use Docker Desktop to build the project, run the following command from the root directory:

 ```docker
 docker-compose up --build